Exploring the adaptive voter model dynamics with a mathematical triple jump: Introduction

-In the mathematical exploration of a network model, finding a suitable approach that yields mathematically tractable equations is often a central challenge.
-One prominent method for approximating network dynamics are moment expansions \cite{Keeling,Bauch,SIS,Rogers,kimura,momentrev}.
+In the mathematical exploration of a network model, the central challenge is often to find an approach that maps the network problem onto a tractable set of equations.
+One prominent class of methods for approximating network dynamics are moment expansions \cite{Keeling,Bauch,SIS,Rogers,kimura,momentrev}.
 The central idea is to write evolution equations for the abundance of certain motifs in the network.
-Different expansions can be distinguished by the the basis of motifs that they use.
-The most basic type of approximation, the homogeneous mean-field approximations, only track the abundance of motifs consisting of single nodes, such that they yield equations describing, for example in epidemic spreading, the abundance of infected and susceptible agents.
-More sophisticated approximations, such as the pair approximation \cite{Keeling,Bauch,SIS} or triplet approximation \cite{kimura,momentrev} track also the abundance of larger motifs, such as linked pairs or triplets of nodes.
+Different expansions can be distinguished by the basis of motifs that they use.
+The most basic approximations, the homogeneous mean-field approximations, only track the abundance of motifs consisting of single nodes.
+More sophisticated approximations, such as the homogeneous pair approximation \cite{Keeling,Bauch,SIS} or homogeneous triplet approximation \cite{kimura,momentrev} track also the abundance of larger motifs, such as linked pairs or triplets of nodes.
 A powerful class of approximations that have been recently proposed \cite{vazquez,pugliese,marceau,gleeson} are the \emph{heterogeneous approximations}.
-In these approximations the definition of a certain motif prescribes not only the state and connectivity of the network nodes in the motif, but also their outgoing links.
-For instance in the epidemic context one distinct motif could be a susceptible node connected to exactly two other susceptible nodes and exactly one infected node.
+Here, the definition of a certain motif prescribes not only the state and connectivity of the network nodes in the motif, but also the links connecting them to the rest of the network.

+For illustration, consider an epidemic model describing a network of agents which are either infected with, or susceptible to, some disease.
+In this case a homogeneous mean field equation keeps track of the numbers of infected and susceptible agents, a homogeneous pair approximation additionally keeps track of the number of links between infected agents, the number of links between susceptible agents, and the number of links connecting susceptible to infected agents.
+By contrast the heterogeneous approximation keeps track of the number of agents with a given state and a given number of neighbours in specific states, for example, the number of susceptible agents who have exactly three susceptible neighbours and exactly two infected neighbours.

-Heterogeneous approximations have been shown to yield excellent results in examples.
-However, they typically lead to infinite dimensional systems of ODEs.
-In practice, the number of equations is limited by a truncation, but the number of ODEs that are studied is still often of the order of $10^6$.
-They are thus typically studied by numerical integration of these high-dimensional ODE systems.
+Heterogeneous approximations have been shown to yield excellent results in examples \cite{marceau,gleeson}.
+However, they typically lead to infinite-dimensional systems of ordinary differential equations (ODEs).
+In practice, the number of equations is limited by a truncation, but the number of ODEs retained is still often of the order of $10^6$ \cite{momentrev}.
+These high-dimensional ODE systems are then typically studied by numerical integration.